-Once you have added the URL for the video or web-page, click the blue triangle to open the configuration windows for touch sensing and turning on and off LEDs and other devices.
+Once you have added the media list item for the video or web-page, click the blue triangle to open the configuration windows for touch sensing and turning on and off LEDs and other devices.

 Typically, you will just click the check-box for a touch sensor.

-This tells the MakerBit for Chrome software to open that particular webpage, or play that particular video when that touch sensor is touched.
+This tells the MakerBit Media Linker app to open that particular webpage, or play that particular video when that touch sensor is touched.

 However, you can also scroll down in the list of inputs, and use the Analog inputs as well.
 The Analog values displays are a measure of the resistance across the two connections of the sockets if a rainbow cable is connected to the blue ANALOG box of the MakerBit shield.